 The CAT-240 standard defines each radar return as a combination of a header and a data block.
-The header provides information such as the angle represented by the block, the range of the radar video, time of day etc.

-Within the data block of the CAT-240 message the video can be compressed or uncompressed.
+The header provides information such as the angle represented by the block, the range of the radar video, time of day etc. Within the data block of the CAT-240 message the video can be compressed or uncompressed.
 For the compressed option the ASTERIX standard does not specify the type of compression to be used.
 In principle this permits a proprietary compression scheme to be used to encode the data in the ASTERIX wrapper.
-In practice however, existing implementations of CAT-240 use either uncompressed data or else data compressed using a well-known compression scheme, such as ZLIB.
+In practice however, many implementations of CAT-240 use either uncompressed data or else data compressed using a well-known compression scheme, such as ZLIB.
+Clearly, the lack of any specification on the type of compression being used makes it difficult for a sender and receiver to agree on a precise format.
+A radar could be generating "standard" ASTERIX CAT 240 data format, but using a proprietary compression algorithm for the data block, rendering the use of a standard meaningless.
+For any compression scheme, the sender and receiver would need to agree through an Interface Control Document (ICD).